10 Cheapest States to Live in 2025

 When you think about it, this makes a lot of sense: Places with the highest wages, such as the cities making up the coastal megalopolises, tend to have higher prices.
 Buying the things you need costs more because you have to pay other people’s salaries.
 In places with lower wages, things cost less for the opposite reason.

-In this post, we discover the cheapest state to live in.
+In this post, we'll cover the cheapest states to live in right now.
 But first, let’s take a look at what determines where a state will fall on the expense spectrum:

 Some States Are Cheaper Than Others